Computing Lab Use Rules

 Unity labs are open to all NC State students, faculty and staff with active Unity accounts.
 Accounts are automatically created for students when they first register for classes and for faculty and staff when they are hired.

 All NC State computer and network resources are governed by Administrative Regulations - Computer Use

 - All those who use University facilities are expected to take proper care of the equipment.
 Any equipment malfunction should be immediately reported to staff on duty or to the organization responsible for the facility.
 Users of computing facilities may not move, repair, reconfigure, or modify the computing systems.
-No food or drink is permitted in University computing labs.

 - Recreational use of workstations in University computing labs during periods of light usage is permitted.